 Does the Roborock S6 MaxV offer excellent value?

-The S6 MaxV is another huge step forward by Roborock as the stereo camera gives it another technological layer that helps it avoid objects better.
+The S6 MaxV is another huge step forward by Roborock as the stereo camera gives it another technological layer to avoids objects better.

 While it is not perfect, it did an excellent job eluding stuff like shoes, weighing scale, and bags.